 Dermaplaning

-This exfoliating treatment involves a trained professional using a surgical scalpel to gently scrape off the top layer of dead skin cells.
-Whilst it’s primarily used for facial treatments, it is sometimes used for smaller areas of keratosis pilaris.
+This exfoliating treatment requires a trained professional who using a surgical scalpel will gently scrape off the top layer of dead skin cells.
+Whilst it’s mainly used for facial treatments, it is sometimes used for smaller areas of keratosis pilaris.

 Photodynamic Therapy (PDT)

-This is a two-step treatment that involves applying a photosensitising agent to the skin and then exposing it to a specific wavelength of light.
+This is a two step treatment that involves putting a photosensitising agent to the skin and then exposing it to a specific wavelength of light.
 It’s more commonly used for conditions like acne, but some dermatologists might use it for severe cases of keratosis pilaris.

 Can You Get Rid of Keratosis Pilaris?

-Keratosis pilaris is a very common and entirely harmless condition.
-However its rough and bumpy texture can be a major cosmetic concern and it can be hard to treat keratosis pilaris.
-By understanding its root causes, avoiding triggers and using a consistent skincare routine, you can achieve smoother and clearer skin.
+Keratosis pilaris is a very common and entirely benign condition.
+However its rough and bumpy texture can be a major beauty concern and it can be hard to treat keratosis pilaris.
+By understanding its root causes, staying away from triggers and using a regular skincare routine, you can achieve smooth and clearer skin.
 If you have severe keratosis pilaris, have it on delicate areas like your face or groin or aren’t sure what the cause of your rough and bumpy skin is then seek professional medical advice.
 If you are considering professional skin treatments then please ensure that you see a qualified and experienced practitioner.
 They will help you select the best treatment for you and reduce any risks or side effects that can occur.

-We passionately believe that skincare is first and foremost personal.
-Our virtual clinic offers safe and effective prescription-strength treatments like Tretinoin for conditions like acne, hyperpigmentation, melasma and skin ageing.
-Book a virtual consultation with one of our doctors today and take your first step towards great skin.
+We passionately believe that skincare is first and above all personal.
+Our virtual clinic offers safe and effective prescription strength treatments like Tretinoin for conditions like acne, hyperpigmentation, melasma and skin ageing.
+Book a virtual appointment with one of our doctors or fill in our online consultation form today and take your first step towards great skin.

 SOURCES